 You can adjust the markup for individual products (in Account Settings), but it is automatically set to 20%.

 Earnings are paid out automatically around the 15th of every month (to Paypal, or direct deposit), and there is a $20 minimum threshold.

-The folks at Redbubble are pros at marketing and driving traffic to their website, so it’s just a matter of getting your own designs on the website and seen by then.
+Redbubble has their own marketing team who are pros at driving traffic to their website, so it’s just a matter of getting your own designs on the website and seen by then.

-If you’re lucky and get featured on their front page, then you’re good to go for a while.
+If you’re lucky and get featured on their front page, then you’re good to go for a long time.
 You can also find some nice promotional tools on the Redbubble blog.
 For example, fun marketing templates like this one:

 Redbubble has headquarters located in San Francisco (U.S.) and Melbourne (Australia).
-Products are shipped from one of those areas depending on your location.
+Products are shipped from suppliers in one of those areas depending on your location.

 I have found they offer reasonable shipping costs to Canada, and even more reasonable within the U.S. The shipping is generally pretty quick, and you can choose a faster shipping method if required.

 Also, you get a free sticker with every purchase!

 In sum, I highly recommend Redbubble for selling your art online!

 I hope you’ve found some useful information here.
 If you have any questions, or want to share your own experiences with Redbubble, feel free to leave a comment below!